Is New Construction in Your Neighborhood Bringing Rodents Into Your Home?

-If you live in the Seattle area, then you probably have a construction project happening right now in your neighborhood and a need for rodent control in Seattle and the surrounding areas.
+If you live in the Seattle area, then you probably have a construction project happening right now in your neighborhood, which means rodents could be making their way into your area.
 Seattle is the fastest-growing city in the country, with more building cranes in use than in any other place.
-Seattle also has the seventh-most rat activity of anywhere in the U.S. Combine those two factors, and you have a need for rat control in construction around your neighborhood.
+Seattle also has the seventh-highest rat activity of anywhere in the U.S. Combine those two factors, and you have a need for rat control in construction around your neighborhood.

 When a construction project starts, the human residents aren’t the only ones who have to vacate.
-This drives away any rats and mice in, under and around the building, and they must look for the nearest warm place to call home.
+This drives away any rats and mice in, under, and around the building, and they must look for the nearest warm place to call home.
 The bigger the project, the more rodents scattering into the surrounding neighborhood.
 Any construction near your house can bring unwanted critters into your life.
 Learn what you need to do to avoid rodents making your home theirs.

 Most cities around Seattle require rodent abatement of a building before any construction can begin.
 This simply means contractors must get rid of any rats and mice from the building before they start demolition, so that neighborhood scattering is reduced.

 Abatement can significantly reduce rats from invading the surrounding neighborhood, but its main focus is getting rodents out of the construction site.
 Some critters are bound to be looking for a new home.
 Not only that, but unscrupulous contractors might skip the abatement process to save time and money.
 Additionally, not all types of construction projects require abatement permits.

 All of these factors lead to needing rat control in your neighborhood.
 But you can be proactive if there is construction near your home.